McGill Ecotoxicology Lab Research Program:

 The environment is contaminated with thousands of chemicals that have the potential to cause toxic effects.
 Identifying which of these chemicals pose a risk to wildlife is an enormous challenge.
 The standard laboratory-based approach to this problem is to expose select model organisms to graded concentrations of chemicals, and determine a level that is considered safe.
 This type of information is very valuable, but doesn’t capture the enormous amount of biological variability that is inherent in natural systems.
 For example, standard toxicity tests may have limited relevance to species that are not closely related to the test organisms.
 This is problematic since susceptibility to some environmental chemicals can vary by orders of magnitude, even among closely related species.

-In my lab, we study ‘real-world’ factors that modulate the toxicity of environmental contaminants and limit our ability to accurately assess risk in wildlife (primarily birds).
+In my lab, we study ‘real-world’ factors that modulate the toxicity of environmental contaminants and limit our ability to accurately assess risk in wildlife (primarily birds and fish).
 We are interested in research questions such as;

 1. What is the molecular basis for differences in susceptibility to contaminants among different species of birds?
 Can we use molecular biology to identify the most sensitive species and most potent chemicals?